Switzerland votes on respecting planetary boundaries

 Swiss citizens have until midday on February 9 to vote on an environmental responsibility initiative launched by the Young Greens.
 The initiative seeks to establish economic practices that adhere to the limits of nature.
 Pollsters expect its rejection.
 The results will be known the same day.

-Swiss citizens on decide on Sunday on a popular initiative calling for an economy that does not violate the ecological limits of the planet.
+Swiss citizens decide on Sunday on a popular initiative calling for an economy that does not violate the ecological limits of the planet.
 This initiative reached the ballot after the youth wing of the left-wing Green Party gathered over 100,000 signatures to request a vote.

 More